-Anyone who witnessed Nero's BBC Philharmonic Orchestra collaboration already knows what to expect.
+Anyone who witnessed Nero’s BBC Philharmonic Orchestra collaboration already knows what to expect.
 You can refer to that 17 minute piece but except that one off project, I think this genre has extreme potential.
 In fact, this is one of the most omni-dimensional dubstep sub-genres there can be.
 Simply because you could have as many instruments and sounds as you want in an Orchestra.
 Again, this could also be classified as Symphonicstep, both get the message across.
 Anyway, this is an absolute ESSENTIAL song to hear.
-Azedia is one hell of a producer and this track for 21-12-12 is nothing short of incredible.
+Azedia are two hell of producers and this track for 21-12-12 is nothing short of incredible.

 P is for Psystep:

 Most definitely a close relative of Acidstep, but who knows what makes a producer go this close to psycho-activity and psychedelia, right?
 Whenever I have found myself listening to psy music, I have found it very refreshing to see the constant trance beat stop at some point.
 I think what kills psychedelic music for some people is the relentless speed associated to psy trance which is generally what people think as soon as they hear the word psy.
 So here I will try to demonstrate using a track by Birds of Paradise.
 The amount of unpredictable genius trickery is truly admirable.